 Another reason for creating a new navel is when the original belly button is in an unusual location.
 Often times, the belly button sits too low.
 This is very common among post-weight loss patients that have excess skin on the tummy.
 The skin has stretched so much that the belly button sits very low on the abdomen.
 Moving it is not as feasible.

 Other times, the navel sits too far to the side of the tummy.
 The belly button should be centered on the midline of the abdomen.
-In these cases, it’s best to cut the original belly button off and recreate a new one that sits centered and higher on the tummy.
+In these cases, it’s usually better to cut the original belly button off and recreate a new one that sits centered and higher on the tummy.
 As you can see, tummy tuck surgeon is highly customized to each patient’s body.

 2 reasons to remove the belly button during a tummy tuck